 1. Content marketing

 With content, you’re able to reach people at the top of the funnel while also nurturing leads deeper in the sales funnel.
-Content marketing can include blogs, videos, and podcasts.
+Content marketing is perhaps the most popular form of inbound marketing and can include blogs, videos, webinars, infographics, and podcasts.
 Regardless of the medium, the goal is the same: educate your customers and solve the same kinds of problems your product solves.

-Leverage your buyer personas to develop effective content that speaks to your audience’s unique needs and points them to your product as a solution.
+Leverage your buyer personas to develop effective content that speaks to your audience’s unique needs and points them to your product as a solution with strong CTAs.
 A solid content marketing strategy will support and furnish the rest of your lead generation channels.

 2. Search engine optimization (SEO)